rails/rails/guides/source/rails_application_templates.md

 By referring to this guide, you will be able to:

-* Use templates to generate/customize Rails applications
+* Use templates to generate/customize Rails applications.
-* Write your own reusable application templates using the Rails template API
+* Write your own reusable application templates using the Rails template API.

 --------------------------------------------------------------------------------